-A student's middle school GPA is an average of the grade points earned (GPE) in all classes counting toward GPA.
+A student's middle school GPA is an average of the grade points earned (GPE) in all classes counting towardGPA.
 Each course is equally weighted.
-This formula may change depending upon the number of "Specials" (Music, Art, Theatre, Step, etc.) courses a student is enrolled in.
-If a student is in more than one specials course, each would be factored into the students GPA.
-Note: Fitness and PREP grades are not factored into a student's GPA.
+Note: Specials, Fitness and PREP grades are not factored into a student's GPA.

 ELA GPE+Math GPE+Science GPE+Guided Reading GPE+Specials GPE # of Courses Attempted